lakshikaa/German-Wizard/weather.md

  <li>Es hat geregnet/ gestern war es sonnig. - It had rained/ yesterday it was sunny.</li>
   </ol>

-<h2> Activity</h2>
+<h2> Fill in the blanks Activity</h2>
-<p> Below, find the table with useful vocabulary centered around the topic, weather.
-It will be in german followed by the english translation. </p>
+<p> Below, have a go at the fill in the blank acitvity.
+You can attempt to translate and fill in the blanks in german or you can choose to listen to the video and fill in the missing german word.
+Have fun! </p>
 <p>